Open-ET/reference-et-assets/cimis_daily/readme.md

 ### Reference ET

 ASCE Standardize Reference ET is being computed from the component variables using the Refet module (https://github.com/WSWUP/refet).
-The "grass" and "aflfalfa" reference ET bands are named "eto" and "etr".
+The "grass" and "alfalfa" reference ET bands are named "eto" and "etr".

 ## Availability